The Guest (2014 American film): Casting and filming

 Casting choices focused on character actors.
 On June 11, 2013, Dan Stevens signed on to star as the titular character, David.
 To prepare for the role, he spent hours in the gym to gain muscle.
 Wingard stated Stevens was the only serious contender for the role of David.
 "It was a very expedited schedule in terms of the casting [...]
 It was pretty much only Dan or bust", Wingard said.
 When casting Stevens, Barrett and Wingard knew that Stevens would be likable, and found him to be "calm and cool" and "naturally charming".
 They said the film title made the story obvious, and though audiences may cheer on his character for his entertainment value, he is clearly the antagonist of the film, something audiences will easily recognize.
 Maika Monroe was signed on for the role as Anna on June 26.
-On July 8, two additional cast members were confirmed; Brendan Meyer, who plays Luke, and Lance Reddick, who plays a Major Richard Carver.
+On July 8, two additional cast members were confirmed; Brendan Meyer, who plays Luke, and Lance Reddick, who plays Major Richard Carver.

 On July 17, 2013, the New Mexico Film Office announced the start of the production of The Guest.
 Principal photography took place in various locations including Moriarty, Edgewood and Estancia, and continued until the end of August 2013.
 Monroe described the filming process as "light-hearted [...]
 There's a lot of comedy in The Guest, so it was a bit more fun".